 - It prevents a child from being able to properly shift their weight around during a turn or even just to help them maintain balance.

 - With the child sitting upright they are often not able to lean forward very much.
 As a result, there is less weight on the front tire, which makes the bike less stable and much more “squirrelly” when riding.
-This is especially problematic on bikes with low set handlebars like the blue bike shown above.
+This is especially problematic on bikes with lower-set handlebars like the blue bike shown above.

 - On some bikes, turning can be a challenge as the handlebars can hit the child’s knees when turning.

 The properly-designed 14 inch bikes we do recommend have longer wheelbases which provide more space for the child rider.
-This increases stability and maneuverability, and makes the bikes easier to ride.
+This increases stability and maneuverability and makes the bikes easier to ride.

 Weight – Lighter is better